mcellteam/cellblender_tutorials/intro_tutorial.rst

 Annotate the MDL
 =============================================
-Open **tutorial.mdl** with your favorite text editor (try gedit or kedit if you aren't sure what to use).
+Open **intro.mdl** with your favorite text editor (try gedit or kedit if you aren't sure what to use).

 - `Examining the MDL`_
 - `Initialization Commands`_